qemu/qemu/docs/specs/ppc-spapr-xive.rst

 without XIVE KVM support, QEMU will use the emulated XIVE device as a fallback and on newer kernels (>=5.2), the KVM XIVE device.

+XIVE native exploitation mode is not supported for KVM nested guests, VMs running under a L1 hypervisor (KVM on pSeries).
+In that case, the hypervisor will not advertise the KVM capability and QEMU will use the emulated XIVE device, same as for older versions of KVM.

 As a final refinement, the user can also switch the use of the KVM device with the machine option ``kernel_irqchip``.